 - Required Materials: Pen and Paper

 Scan your custom artwork and in an image editor, adjust the contrast as much as possible without loosing detail, and save someplace you’ll remember in your computer.
+The start of your grunge font vector!

 - Mode = Black and White